 commencement day means the day on which the 2011 amending Act section 3 comes into operation.

+[Regulation 11 inserted in Gazette 30 Nov 2012 p.
+5839.]

 12. Application of section 13C

 (1) Section 13C of the Act does not apply in respect of a retail shop lease if commencement day is during the period of 6 months before the option expiry day for that retail shop lease.